RoosterDragon/Desktop-Ponies/Content/readme.txt

 '{Targets} - the list, in brackets, of ponies that can be interacted with 'random_or_all - either "random" or "all"
-'     random means pick one pony to interact with from the list '    all means the interaction occurs with the entire list at once.'interaction.
+'     random means pick one pony to interact with from the list '    all means the interaction occurs with the entire list at once. ‘interaction.
 "Any" keyword allowed.
 '{behaviors} - the list, in brackets, of behaviors to choose from (one is picked randomly) which is activated for both the initiating pony and all selected target ponies.

 Example: